Types of Nursing Home Abuse

 Unfortunately, because elderly people are often isolated from family and friends, they can become targets for sexual predators.

 Any type of initiated or physical touch by a caregiver or others that is sexual in nature, and is non-consensual or unwanted, is considered sexual abuse.
+Some types of sexual abuse include sexual assault and battery, unwanted touching, forced nudity, and rape.

 Sadly, this type of shocking and disturbing abuse remains a major problem.